iprog21/cpp-on-rails/README.md

 ## Disclaimer

 C++ on Rails is not affiliated with or endorsed by the creators of Ruby on Rails.
 "Rails" is a registered trademark of Basecamp, LLC.
 The use of the term "on Rails" in the name of this project is intended to convey a structured and guided approach to web development, similar to that of Ruby on Rails.

+## How to use
+1. clone the repo
+2. cd repo
+3. ./cpp-on-rails